-Are you looking to sell your investment property without paying a large sum to the IRS?
-In many instances, this is possible.
-Ranging from 1031 exchanges to capital gains levies, this guide from Ready Door Homes details the effective methods landlords employ to maximize their profits and pay the IRS the least.
+Are you trying to sell your rental property without paying a large sum to the IRS?
+In many situations, this is possible.
+From 1031 exchanges to timing your sale for a low-income year, this guide from Ready Door Homes details the effective methods landlords employ to maximize their profits and pay the IRS the least.

 Tax Strategies Every Rental Property Seller Should Know First

 Selling a rental property has different tax implications than selling a primary residence.
-For one, landlords do not qualify for the IRS exclusion that homeowners do, so landlords must pay taxes on profits unless those dollars are defended.
+For one, landlords do not qualify for the IRS primary residence exclusion that homeowners do, so the gain is taxable unless a deferral or exclusion applies to it.
 The strategies that will be discussed are written directly in the tax code and are used by real estate investors.
 These strategies are available to those who own either one rental property or ten rental properties.
 Under the 2025 and 2026 tax codes, planning before the sale often separates sellers who keep most of their equity from those who surrender a large share of it.

 The options are grouped into some broad categories.
 By reinvesting the proceeds of the sale directly into the purchase of another investment property, the taxes on the proceeds can be deferred.
 By having a clear understanding of the cost basis and holding period, the taxable gain when the property is sold can be diminished.
 Depending on the year the property is sold, the tax on the gains can be lessened, which may require years of planning.
-Interestingly, if the gains are long-term, then the seller may not owe any federal taxes.
+If the gain is long-term and the total taxable income for the year stays under the 0% threshold, the seller may owe no federal capital gains tax on the appreciation.

 When Is the Best Time to Sell a Rental Property for Tax Purposes?

-Most sellers don’t understand how the closure date of a sale affects the taxable income.
-The capital gains rate is determined by the taxable income the year the income is received.
-For the 2025 tax year, a married couple filing jointly with a taxable income under $96,700 would owe 0% on long-term capital gains.
-Single filers would need to report taxable income under $48,350.
+Most sellers don’t understand how the closing date of a sale affects the taxable income.
+The capital gains rate is determined by the taxable income of the year the income is received.
+For the 2026 tax year, a married couple filing jointly with a taxable income under $98,900 would owe 0% on long-term capital gains.
+Single filers would need to report taxable income under $49,450.
+The 2025 figures were $96,700 and $48,350.
 The ability to eliminate the federal capital gains tax by selling in the lower income year is an opportunity for people who are taking a lower income year, are unemployed, or are taking early retirement.
-It is also important to consider how long the sale is being held.
+It is also important to consider how long the property has been held.
 The IRS has different regulations for property held a year or less and those held longer.

-Short term gains are taxed at a higher rate, and gains on long term sales are taxed at a lower rate.
-Properties sold and held longer than 12 months are of significant value, especially those worth hundreds of thousands of dollars.
-The market also affects sale tax.
+Short-term gains are taxed at a higher rate, and gains on long-term sales are taxed at a lower rate.
+Crossing that 12-month mark can save a large sum, and the savings grow with the size of the gain.
+Market conditions change your tax bill too, because they change the sale price.
 Higher competition in the spring and summer months leads to higher sale prices and increases the gains a seller may owe.
 A slower market may bring a lower price but a smaller tax bill.
 Selling to a company that buys homes in Bartlett or nearby cities can also give sellers control over the closing date, which matters when timing a sale for a specific tax year.
-A low income retirement year may be of very low tax sales for the seller.
+Closing during a low-income retirement year can leave you with very little tax to pay.

 How Capital Gains Tax Works When You Sell a Rental Property

-Property held longer than 12 months qualifies for long term capital gains rates.
+Property held longer than 12 months qualifies for long-term capital gains rates.
 Gains from the sale of investment property for the 2025 and 2026 tax years will be subject to 0, 15, or 20 percent tax rates.
-Most states with an income tax treat capital gains as ordinary income, but eight states including Texas and Florida charge no state capital gains tax.
-In addition to the appreciation, rental gains will also include depreciation recapture, and these two elements are also taxed differently which causes confusion for almost all property sellers.
+Most states with an income tax treat capital gains as ordinary income, but eight states charge no state capital gains tax.
+Tennessee is one of them, so a landlord selling a rental in Memphis owes federal tax on the gain and nothing to the state.
+In addition to the appreciation, rental gains will also include depreciation recapture, and these two elements are also taxed differently, which causes confusion for almost all property sellers.

 What Counts as Depreciation Recapture and Why It Matters

 Property owners receive a tax break on rental properties by deducting depreciation from annual taxable income.
 The IRS allows the value of a residential rental building to be written off over 27.5 years.
 This saves rental property owners money while they own the property, but creates a recapture liability when the property is sold.
-The recapture liability is a 25 percent tax on the portion of gains attributable to prior depreciation deductions.
+The recapture liability is taxed at your ordinary income rate, up to a 25 percent ceiling, on the portion of gains attributable to prior depreciation deductions.
 This is in addition to the capital gains tax that is imposed on the profit that remains.

-Assume that an owner sells a single family rental property after twelve years.
+Assume that an owner sells a single-family rental property after twelve years.
 The owner expects to pay a capital gains tax, but actually incurs an IRS recapture liability that has built up after more than a decade of claiming depreciation on tax returns.
 The depreciation recapture liability must be paid even if an owner does not claim depreciation because the IRS determines the recapture value based on what is allowed rather than what is claimed.
 Not claiming depreciation results in a double loss.
-The value of recapture liability should be estimated prior to a sale in order to avoid a liability and a loss.
+Run the recapture number before you list, so the tax bill isn’t a surprise when you get to closing.

 How to Calculate Your Capital Gains Tax Before You Sell